-COPYRIGHT © 2022 by the Society of Nuclear Medicine and Molecular Imaging.
-DOI: 10.2967/jnmt.122.264565 to develop a comprehensive knowledge and understanding of radiation biology and safety.
-The misuse, overuse, or inappropriate handling of radiologic technology can be detrimental to both the patient and the NMT.
-Improper use of equipment can result in faulty images, which in turn can lead to a misdiagnosis or false interpretation of patient conditions.
+With new technology and evolving radiotherapeutic therapies, it is important for medical professionals to continue to develop a comprehensive knowledge and understanding of radiation biology and safety.
+The misuse, overuse, and/or inappropriate handling of radiologic technology can be detrimental to both the patient and the NMT.
+Improper use of equipment can result in faulty images, which in turn, can lead to a misdiagnosis or false interpretation of patient conditions.
 To prepare knowledgeable, competent, and qualified professionals, the educational content and course competencies are expanding and becoming increasingly complex.
-Currently, SNMMI is in the process of publishing the sixth edition of the Nuclear Medicine Technology Competency-Based Curriculum Guide that outlines the radiation safety knowledge, skills, and experience necessary for NMTs and students to complete a JRCNMT-certified program and be ready for the evolving theranostics field.
+Currently, SNMMI is in the process of publishing the 6th edition of the Nuclear Medicine Technology Competency-Based Curriculum Guide that outlines the radiation safety knowledge, skills and experience necessary for Nuclear Medicine Technologists and students to complete a JRCNMT certified program and be ready for the evolving theranostics field.
 The curriculum guide develops a competency-based education model that is necessary for students to demonstrate understanding of theranostics radiation safety.
-NMTs must be able to demonstrate and understand the safe handling of radiopharmaceuticals, practice aseptic technique, and understand the selection and use of proper radiation shielding devices.
+NMTs must be able to demonstrate and understand the safe handling of radiopharmaceuticals, practice aseptic technique, and the selection and use of proper radiation shielding devices.

-The SNMMI is currently working on theranostics-based badges that will be purchasable in 2023.
-The Molecular & Therapy Task force is heading the efforts to develop the theranostics badges, which includes Xofigo, Lutathera, Azedra, and more.
-The plan is also to have the badges be CEU (continuing education units) based for NMT formal training.
+The SNMMI is currently working on theranostics based badges that will be purchasable in 2023.
+The Molecular & Therapy Task force is heading the efforts to develop the theranostics badges which includes Xofigo, Lutathera, Azedra and more.
+The plan is also to have the badges be CEU based for NMT formal training.
 These badges do not take the place of certification but are more so a way to promote the field and the work NMTs do.

-Radiation safety training plays an integral aspect of administering theranostics to ensure safety to the occupational workers, NMT, and patient.
+Radiation safety training plays an integral aspect of administering theranostics to ensure safety to the occupational workers, NMT and patient.
 The NMT must understand the radiation emission of the isotopes used in theranostics to select the correct means of following ALARA (as low as reasonably achievable).
-Selecting the correct shielding, means of delivery, and proper distance from the patient are all considerations that come from proper training.
-In some theranostics administrations, proper preparation is key to minimize residual radioactivity exposure and contamination, that is, prepping the bathroom on Lutathera administrations.
-For the NMT and ancillary staff, training from the vendor-specifics to the therapy and the knowledge acquired during school training are essential to ensuring the safety of all involved.
-In regard to Lutathera and even high-dose 131I administrations, knowing how to handle emesis during and after administration is also essential in conducting successful radiotherapy.
+Selecting the correct shielding, means of delivery and proper distance from the patient are all considerations that come from proper training.
+In some theranostics administrations, proper preparation is key to minimize residual radioactivity exposure and contamination, i.e. prepping the bathroom on Lutathera administrations.
+For the NMT and ancillary staff, training from the vendor specific to therapy, and the knowledge acquired during school training is essential to ensuring the safety of all involved.
+In regard to Lutathera and even high-dose I-131 administrations, knowing how to handle emesis during & post-administration is also essential in conducting successful radiotherapy.